Alebrije: Copal wood

 Securing supplies of copal wood is a major concern for woodcarvers.
 Despite the fact that the cost of the wood is not particularly high, despite the effort, the main issue is reliability.
 Another issue for carvers is quality.
 Artisans will pay more for their wood only if they are sure they can pass the added cost onto their customers.
 A number of attempts to grow the trees for woodcarving purpose have been undertaken.
 Copal is a native tree species to the area, so it grows readily without much care.
 It takes anywhere from five to ten years for a tree to grow big enough to be harvested (branches or entire tree).
 Some of the efforts include reforestation efforts sponsored by groups such as the Rodolfo Morales Foundation in Ocotlan, and a number of families spend time planting trees during the rainy season.
 Some have begun copal plantations.
-However, current needs for the wood far outweigh what these efforts have been able to produce.
+Various artisans have also joined the reforestation efforts through associations of their own, creating alebrijes while attempting to restore what they take from nature.
+Current needs for the wood far outweigh what these efforts have been able to produce.

 Another effort involves a program designed to manage wild copal supplies in a municipality called San Juan Bautista Jayacatlán.
 This arrangement has economic advantages for both the alebrije-makers and the owners of the forests where the wood is produced.
 It has not been developed sufficiently yet to affect the illegal harvest of wood, but its organizers hope that in time, it will become the more economical and preferred method.
 The difference between this program and others is that this works within the broader ethnobotanical context by promoting the management of the species within its native habitat.
 Jayacatlán is located next to the recently established biosphere reserve of Tehuacán-Cuicatlán.
 The benefit to Jayacatlán is to give the municipality a way to exploit its copal supplies and preserve its biodiversity at the same time.
 The benefit to carvers is to promote a reliable source of wood, as well as a trademark called "ecoalebrijes" to help them sell more alebrijes at a higher price.
-However, the wood from Jayacatlan is only sold to Arrazola and not to the other major center of Tilcajete.
+The wood from Jayacatlan is only sold to Arrazola and not to the other major center of Tilcajete.
 The enthusiasm of Arrazola's woodcarvers stems more from having a supply of good wood than from notions of ecology.